 This soup is a super-simple puree topped with freshly toasted and ground (or just smashed) cumin seeds and a swirl of olive oil.

-- Heat 1 teaspoon oil in the pot, add the onions and 1/2 teaspoon salt.
+Heat 1 teaspoon oil in the pot, and add the onions and 1/2 teaspoon salt.
 Cook, stirring frequently, until the onions are translucent, about 3 minutes.
 Add garlic and cook, stirring, until fragrant, about 1 minute.
 Add cooked fava beans and 4 cups stock or reserved bean cooking liquid and bring to a boil.
 Reduce heat to simmer and cook until flavors blend and beans are falling apart a bit, about 10 minutes.
 Use a hand-held blender to puree the mixture in the pot or whirl in batches in a blender.
 Whirl much longer than you think you need to in order to get the soup to a creamy texture.

-- Add more stock or cooking liquid to create the thickness you’d like.
+Add more stock or cooking liquid to create the thickness you’d like.
 Taste and add salt, if necessary.